 Duration: Two days and two nights.

-The Pennsylvania Wilds are an outdoor lover's paradise.
+The Pennsylvania Wilds is an outdoor lover’s paradise.
 This road trip will take adventurers on a scenic pathway through state parks, wildlife viewing areas, and miles and miles of hiking trails.
 And for water lovers, plenty of opportunities for canoeing, kayaking and all the rest.
 To top it all off, there is the Nature Inn at Bald Eagle State Park, a luxurious natural hideaway and first of its kind in PA.
 Pack up the car and find out why.